frankfeder/mechacar-stats/README.md

 * **Metric to be tested:** Average Total Maintenance costs for first 5 years of new vehicle ownership
 * **Null hypothesis:** MechaCar customers do not spend significantly differently than customers of other vehicle manufacturers in the first 5 years after buying a new vehicle.
 * **Statistical test to test hypothesis:** T-test
-* **Data for the statistical test:** Customer maintenance cost information for many manufacturers' vehicles, including MechaCar
+* **Data for the statistical test:** Customer maintenance cost information for many manufacturers' vehicles over the first 5 years, including MechaCar